Connecting travel trailer batteries – there’s no magic way of doing it!

 A deep cycle battery, contrarily, is akin to a marathon runner.
 Less ‘power’ but energy can be expended far longer.

-Connecting caravan batteries – ensuring enough energy and power
+Connecting travel trailer batteries – ensuring enough energy and power

-As explained above – most caravan batteries have two main (but different) requirements.
+As explained above – most travel trailer batteries have two main (but different) requirements.

 1. Enough power to cope with high peak loads.